hhayeoun/24GameModeling/README.txt

 'unsolvable' cases given four numbers.
 However, in our project, we addressed this problem by generating four numbers until we can 'hand' users a deck with a solution.

+Here are the given constraints and assumptions for the model:
+- The four numbers generated must be unique (no duplicates) and within 1-10
+- Operators can be used more than once in a given solution
+- We have to use all four given numbers to make 24
+- We do not need to use both Addition or Subtraction in a given solution
+- We must start with a number and end iwth a number
+- Division shoudl use floating point or rational arithmetic
+- Forming mulitple digit numbers from the supplied digits is disallowed (i.e an answer of 12 + 12 when given 1,2,2,1 is incorrect)
+- The order fo the digits when given does not need to be preserved.

 Design Choices:

 Sigs: